Metropolitan Manila Development Authority: Other major thoroughfares

-To compensate for the closure of these communication mediums, the MMDA turned to social media such as Twitter to broadcast traffic updates to users following them.
-Live billboards, particularly at EDSA, have been also constructed.
-The MMDA app for iOS and Android have also been made available for free, broadcasting traffic updates directly.

 Pasig River Ferry

 Since 2014, the agency took over the mothballed Pasig River ferry system in anticipation of huge traffic along the metropolis, from the Skyway Stage 3 construction.
 In reviving the defunct transportation, many of the old ferry stations were reactivated and new vessels purchased.
 Ridership of the waterway service increased over time since the agency's takeover, with the offering of discounts to students and senior citizens, until these were made totally free of charge.
 The MMDA intends to continue operating the ferry service until a private investor takes over.

 No Physical Contact Policy

 Since 2003, the MMDA has implemented a No Contact Apprehension Policy in apprehending traffic violators in Metro Manila using traffic enforcement cameras and closed-circuit television to capture violators without the presence of an on-site traffic enforcer.

 Mabuhay Lane

 To ease traffic congestion on main roads in Metro Manila, the MMDA under Chairman Francis Tolentino launched Christmas Lanes, marking 17 alternative routes for motorists during the Christmas season of 2014.
 Since then, they have been renamed as year-round Mabuhay Lane, designating alternative routes on roads that should be cleared of obstructions at all times.
 This was underscored by strict parking restrictions, where parked motor vehicles along these priority roads would be immediately towed.